SamGeron/2020Project/README.md

 2. Some Ansible YAML playbooks
 3. Some Linux bash scripts
 4. My login solution to the HackTheBox PenTesting training grounds
+5. Final Project - involves managing both the Red Team penetration test and the Blue Team defence and system hardening

 ## **Azure Topology**